Full Disclosure On Disciplinary Issues

-ODSD will report only those penalties that are deemed ‘reportable’ under University Policy (Community Standards page).
+ODSD will report only those penalties that are deemed ‘reportable’ under University Policy (see the Community Standards).
 Even if the incident is not reported by the Dean for Student Development however, it is your obligation to disclose all disciplinary infractions or incidents if you are asked to do so.

 Generally, it is better to report all infractions.
 Failure to report honestly and openly can often be considered a much more serious offense than the original incident itself.

 Detailed advice is offered by Dean Heather Struck, a pre-law advisor at Cornell University: